Molo24/Amazon_Vine_Analysis/README.md

 ![vine_table_read_in](https://user-images.githubusercontent.com/89284280/146303294-fb596197-dad1-41eb-a495-95e81de3627e.JPG)

 Next, the goal was to arrive at a final data frame whereby Vine and non-Vine reviews were grouped separately to determine which group gave more favorable reviews.
-To get there, a series of new dataframes were created:<br>
+To get there, a series of new dataframes was created:<br>
 - DataFrame of only Vine reviews:
 ```
 vine_reviews_y_df = vine_vote_perc_updated_df.filter(vine_vote_perc_updated_df.vine == 'Y')